Ahmad Bashir (Islamic scholar): Election

-Sheikh Ahmad was nominated by his close associates and supporters without his knowledge and approval to run as a delegate for the lone district of Lanao del Sur to the Philippine Constitutional Convention of 1971 but lost.
-He never runs again for any elective post after that.
+Ahmad was nominated to run as a delegate for the lone district of Lanao del Sur to the Philippine Constitutional Convention of 1971 but lost.

-Personal life

-Sheikh Ahmad was married to Hadja Zainab, with whom he had four sons: Monib, Said, Salahudden, Samra and a daughter: Sairah; and concurrently also to Hadja Aminah, with whom he had a son: Mahdi and three daughters: Samiah, Saminah, Sarah.
-The two families happily lived in two adjacent houses separately as polygamy practice is allowed in Islam.

 Education

 Early childhood

-Sheikh Ahmad received his first non-formal education from his father, and then studied at the School of Islam complete primary school in the city of Marawi.
+Ahmad received his first non-formal education from his father, and then studied at the School of Islam to complete primary school in the city of Marawi.

 Education in Mecca

-In 1951, Sheikh Ahmad traveled to the Hejaz to continue his education in Mecca.
+In 1951, Ahmad traveled to the Hejaz to continue his education in Mecca.
 He joined the Al-Falah School in Makkah, a religious science school till he completed his studies in the year 1953, and later joined the Al-Soltiyyah School in the Grand Mosque also in Makkah.
 He was awarded a degree in Islamic Sciences, which was considered at that time the highest religious education at the Mosque.

 Missionary work

-Sheikh Ahmad went back to the Philippines after completing his studies.
+Ahmad went back to the Philippines after completing his studies.
 At first, he taught at an Islamic School in Marawi City.
-He helped created some of the schools in various communities with complete and organized conjunctions with some of his peers, colleagues throughout the years till 1955.
+He helped create some of the schools in various communities with complete and organized conjunctions with some of his peers, and colleagues throughout the years till 1955.

-In 1956, Sheikh Ahmad and companions founded the Agama Islam Society, after the establishment of the Shoura Council.
+In 1956, Ahmad and companions founded the Agama Islam Society, after the establishment of the Shoura Council.
 The Society founded Islamic schools, ultimately having 363 branches in all regions of the Philippines, visited by more than 5,000 students in the academic year 1986-1987.

-Distinguished achievements and activities
+Activities

 In 1972, the Agama Islam Society transferred Ma’had Mindanao Al-Arabie Al-Islamie to Darussalam, Matampay, Marawi City, as the main campus through the assistance of Sheikh Esmail Laut Sarip and former Lanao del Sur Governor, Sultan sa Masiu, Hon.
-Mohammad Ali Dimaporo for the exclusion of this land from military reservation pursuant to Proclamation No. 2223 signed by the President of the Republic of the Philippines, President Ferdinand E. Marcos.
+Mohammad Ali Dimaporo.
+After a certain portion of the land was excluded from the operation of Proclamation No. 453 dated December 23, 1953 which established the Amai Pakpak (former Camp Keithley) military reservation, embraced therein situated in Matampay, City of Marawi according to Proclamation No. 2223 signed by the Philippines President Ferdinand E. Marcos.

-As president of the Agama Islam Islam, Sheikh Ahmad had been associated in various Islamic Associations in the Philippines, and also played a role in their creation.
+As president of the Agama Islam Islam, Ahmad had been associated with various Islamic Associations in the Philippines and played a role in their creation.
 He was president of the National Union of Arab-Islamic Schools in the Philippines.
 President of the Local Council of Mosques in the Philippines.
-He attended international conferences with a theme in Islamic mission including the Kingdom of Saudi Arabia, Iraq, Malaysia, Pakistan, Qatar, Indonesia, Tunisia, Egypt & Others (from 1381 to 1406 Hijri).
+He attended international conferences with a theme of Islamic mission including the Kingdom of Saudi Arabia, Iraq, Malaysia, Pakistan, Qatar, Indonesia, Tunisia, Egypt & Others (from 1381 to 1406 Hijri).